 - That the manuscript has not been submitted to any other journal while being considered for publication by STJ.

 - That all relevant sources have been appropriately and correctly cited and that credit is given to the work or findings of others wherever it contributed to one’s own findings.
+The journal screens all submissions in this regard, and articles will be rejected if plagiarism of any kind is detected.
+Please note that the re-use of one’s own previously presented or published work, without disclosure or adequate referencing, is viewed as self-plagiarism.

 - That all figures, tables, images or large sections of text that have been published previously, is accompanied by written permission from the original copyright owner(s) to reproduce said items in the particular article in STJ.
 Such written permission must be submitted with the manuscript.
 Furthermore, all material used under copyright must be credited appropriately in the submitted manuscript.